AI & Data Series · 🔥 High Demand · Standalone or Add-On

 4. Streaming responses: handling token-by-token output in APIs and surfacing it to users in real time

-5. Structured output: forcing models to return valid JSON using OpenAI structured outputs, Anthropic tool use, and Instructor library
+5. Structured output: forcing models to return valid JSON using OpenAI structured outputs, Anthropic tool use, and the Instructor library

 6. Vision and multimodal inputs: sending images, PDFs, and documents to LLM APIs for analysis